Space for a short introduction to the section of the website, which will enhance people’s understanding of what they can expect.

 Now that you’re up to speed on our general guide to starting your business, it’s time to get to the nitty-gritty details of opening a coffee shop.
-Below you’ll find detailed information on the specific café licences, rules and regulations, as well as tips for choosing your location and staff.

 You’ll need to apply for a business licence and registration from the local council.
 The local council will ask you to provide information such as: